quantra-go-algo/quantra-go-algo.github.io/docs/payments&refunds.md

 2. Else, you can ==reach out to the Customer Success team== at [quantra@quantinsti.com](quantra@quantinsti.com) with the necessary screenshots & details of the enrolled course(s).

+## I am unable to find my purchased course in the dashboard.
+What should I do?

+In such a case, firstly, you should ==confirm if the payment== for the course was successful.
+Post confirmation, if you're still unable to see the course in your dashboard, you can simply ==write to us at [quantra@quantinsti.com](quantra@quantinsti.com)== and our Customer Satisfaction Team will address your query at the earliest.

 ## What is the refund policy at Quantra?